The taut polynomial and the Alexander polynomial: The taut polynomial and the Alexander polynomial

 \subsection{Polynomial invariants of finitely presented $\ZH$-modules}

-The definitions of both the taut and the Alexander polynomials follow the same pattern.
-Namely, they are derived from the Fitting ideals of certain $\ZHM$-modules associated to the maximal free abelian cover $M^{fab}$.
+The definitions of both the taut and the twisted Alexander polynomials follow the same pattern.
+Namely, they are derived from the Fitting ideals of certain modules associated to covers of $M$.
 For that reason in this subsection we recall definitions of Fitting ideals and their invariants.

 Let $H$ be a finitely generated free abelian group.
 Let $\mathcal{M}$ be a finitely presented module over the integral group ring $\zz \lbrack H \rbrack$.
 Then there exist integers $k, l \in \mathbb{N}$ and an exact sequence